-Dr. Matt long and David Lowes spend time with Britain's greatest ever Paralympian Baroness Tanni Grey-Thompson, who provides an insight into the unique pressures of the paralympic games.
+Dr. Matt long and David Lowes spend time with Britain's greatest ever Paralympian Baroness Tanni Grey-Thompson, who provides an insight into the unique pressures of the Paralympic games.

 In a glittering career which spanned 14 years between Seoul in 1988 and Athens in 2004, Tanni Grey-Thompson won a staggering total of 16 Paralympic medals, including 11 golds.
 She held over 30 world records and won the London Marathon six times between 1992 and 2002.

 Tanni tells us that, "Training in a Paralympic year should not be materially different from training in a year where the Games do not take place.
 It is the same approach in terms of periodisation".
 She tells us that the main problem that athletes may face is "the added pressure that a Paralympic Games brings".
 This kind of pressure can lead to what Quinn (2011) refers to as 'overtraining syndrome'.
 To avoid this Team GB's Paralympic athletes may utilise a variety of tests of recovery.
 One such tool is the orthostatic heart rate test, developed by Finnish Professor of Exercise Physiology Heikki Rusko.
-Whilst researching Olympic level cross country skiers, Rusko advised athletes to do the following:
+Whilst researching Olympic level cross-country skiers, Rusko advised athletes to do the following:

-According to Rusko, rested and recovered athletes will show a consistent heart rate between measurements, but the research found a marked increase (10 beats/minutes or more) in the 120 second-post-standing measurement of athletes who were deemed to be in danger of exhibiting overtraining syndrome.
+According to Rusko, rested and recovered athletes will show a consistent heart rate between measurements, but the researchers found a marked increase (10 beats/minutes or more) in the 120 second-post-standing measurement of athletes who were deemed to be in danger of exhibiting overtraining syndrome.

 Having graduated with a degree in Politics from that centre of sporting excellence, Loughborough University in 1991, Tanni tells us that, "A Paralympic village is a bit like being at University when you live in halls".
 She maintains that time management is paramount.
 "Our athletes will have lots of dead time that they perhaps do not when they are at home, so keeping your discipline is important".
 Sleep was pivotal for Tanni as she asserts, "As long as I am not cold I can sleep anywhere.
 I used to be able to take a pillow and blanket and even get some sleep at the track before competition!"
 Whilst not necessarily advocating this method for all Team GB Paralympians the point about sleep as an inherent mode of recovery is well made.